-- Select your preferred apps for Email, Music, Photos, Video, and Web Browsing.
+- Select your preferred apps for each category, including Email, Music player, Web browser, and more.

-- Below that, click on Choose default apps by file type to associate various programs with other file types, such as PDF, DOCX, TXT, etc.
+- Below that, click on Choose default apps by file type to associate various programs with other file types, such as PDF, DOCX, and TXT.

 Disable Unnecessary Startup Items